November 27, 1942 – James Maurice Hendrix:

 Hendrix is a member of the 27 Club.
 All the members had especially difficult childhoods.
 All had wealth, fame and adulation, but what they achieved was not enough to undo the impact of their early years.
 Kurt Cobain’s mother, Wendy O’Conner, said:

-Other members include Blues legends Robert Johnson, Janis Joplin, Amy Winehouse, Jim Morrison, Ron “Pigpen” McKernan (Grateful Dead), Dave Alexander (The Stooges), Pete Ham (Badfinger), Kristen Pfaff (Hole), Jean-Michel Basquiat and Brian Jones (Rolling Stones).
+Other members of the 27 Club include Blues legends Robert Johnson, Janis Joplin, Amy Winehouse, Jim Morrison, Ron “Pigpen” McKernan (Grateful Dead), Dave Alexander (The Stooges), Pete Ham (Badfinger), Kristen Pfaff (Hole), Jean-Michel Basquiat and Brian Jones (Rolling Stones).
 Johnson went first, in 1938, Winehouse was last in 2011.

-Hendrix’s body is interred in Greenwood Memorial Park, outside Seattle.
+Hendrix’s body is interred in Greenwood Memorial Park in Seattle.
+You can visit him there.

 In one of Hendrix’s songs, If 6 Was 9, he wrote: